 How to Avoid Emotional Investing

 Successful long-term investing means not chasing results or trying to time your entry/exit into the market.
-The above graphic is a good illustration of what usually happens when we try and do either.
+If you try to do either, you’ll put yourself on a rollercoaster than can be difficult to get off of.
 Again, the counterpoint to emotional investing is having a long-term goal and a strategy in place.
 There will be ups and downs along the way, but your goals will always remain clear.

 Unfortunately, our brains are wired to want to chase results and make emotional decisions.
 We know we are supposed to buy low and sell high, but our brains often trick us into buying into the hot investment (buying high) and then selling it when it doesn’t work out (selling low).

 According to DALBAR, most individual investors dramatically trail the market.
 In their 22nd Annual Quantitative Analysis of Investor Behavior, DALBAR examined the behavior of mutual fund investors over the 30-year period ended December, 2015.

 The annualized return for the S&P 500 over that time period was 10.35%.
 The annualized return for the average equity investor?
 Just 3.66%!
 DALBAR found that “…investor behavior is the number one cause” of underperformance.
 They further explain, “The data shows that when investors react, they generally make the wrong decision.”